Missouri Route 34: Route description

 Route 34 begins at a junction with US 60 and Route 21 east of Van Buren in Carter County.
-The highway heads easterly, running concurrent with Route 21 for about 3.4 mi before separating near Garwood.
-Continuing through rolling terrain, Route 34 enters Reynolds County, where it intersects Route 21 again near Ellington.

-Further east, Route 34 crosses into Wayne County, passing through the unincorporated community of Leeper before reaching Piedmont, where it meets Route 49.
-The highway runs concurrent with Route 49 for a short distance before separating and heading northeasterly toward Patterson.
-About 35 mi from its starting point, Route 34 intersects Route 143, which provides access to Sam A. Baker State Park.
+The highway heads north from the junction running concurrently with Route 21 for about 3.4 mi, crossing into Reynolds County.
+Just north of the county line, the routes separate and Route 34 continues easterly through the far southern portion of Reynolds County, passing through Garwood before entering Wayne County.
+Near the unincorporated community of Leeper, Route 34 crosses the Black River and soon after meets Route 49; the two highways run concurrently northward for 7.8 mi through Piedmont.
+Route 34 then continues northeasterly toward Patterson.
+Just east of Patterson, Route 34 intersects Route 143, which provides access to Sam A. Baker State Park.

 Continuing eastward, Route 34 reaches Silva, where it meets US 67 at an interchange.
 The highway then enters Bollinger County, passing through Lutesville before reaching Marble Hill, where it intersects Route 51.
-Route 34 runs concurrent with Route 51 through Marble Hill before separating and heading easterly toward Cape Girardeau County.
+Route 34 runs concurrently with Route 51 through Marble Hill before separating and heading easterly toward Cape Girardeau County.
 Lastly, Route 34 passes through Millersville before reaching its eastern terminus at a junction with Route 72 in Jackson.